unbywyd/tsdiapi-docs/docs/guides/database-integration.md

 ## 🛠 PrismaQL for Schema Management

 PrismaQL provides a safe way to modify your Prisma schema.
 It automatically creates backups and handles migrations safely.
+For a complete reference of available commands, see the [PrismaQL Documentation](../guides/prismaql.md).

 ### Basic Commands
 ```bash